Emergence of a fluctuation relation for heat in nonequilibrium Landauer processes: Main Results

 which are used in the low, high and intermediate temperature regimes respectively.

 Theorems~\ref{LargeLimitTheorem}, \ref{HighTotDim} and \ref{HighTempThm} manifest themselves in Fig.~\ref{TemperaturePlots}.
 Plotted in each panel (temperature regime) is a fit of $\mu$ to data from a large number of Haar-randomly sampled interactions for a variety of system and reservoir dimensions.
-The validity of Theorems~\ref{LargeLimitTheorem} and \ref{HighTotDim} can be seen in any temperature regime: in the low dimensional case (red), $\mu$ tends to be the largest, with $\mu$ smaller on average for other cases, where either dimension is large.
+The validity of Theorems~\ref{LargeLimitTheorem} and \ref{HighTotDim} can be seen in any temperature regime: in the low dimensional case (red, dot-dashed), $\mu$ tends to be the largest, with $\mu$ smaller on average for all other cases, where either dimension is large.
 Reading across the panels of Fig.~\ref{TemperaturePlots} shows that as temperature increases, $\mu \to 0$ independently of $d_\s, \, d_\e$ (note the scale), demonstrating Theorem~\ref{HighTempThm}.
-Furthermore, in Appendix~\ref{app:boundcomparison} we show that in the cases where the fluctuation relation arises, $\gamma$ almost always provides a tighter bound for the heat dissipated than previously known bounds.
+Furthermore, in Appendix~\ref{app:boundcomparison} we show that in the cases where the fluctuation relation arises, $\gamma$ almost always provides a tighter bound for the heat than previously known bounds.
+We now discuss implications and the broader relevance of our findings.

-Our result is counter-intuitive in two cases: (a) when the reservoir is at a high temperature and is of the same dimension as the system, a random interaction could cool it, producing negative heat; and (b) when the system is at a lower temperature than a smaller reservoir, we might also expect the reservoir to cool.
-However, in both cases the average heat is positive due to Theorems~\ref{LargeLimitTheorem}, \ref{HighTotDim} and \ref{HighTempThm}.
-Intuition fails because the interactions between the system and the reservoir are not weak, as is generally assumed for thermodynamic systems.
-Randomly sampled unitary processes will generally correspond to Hamiltonians with significant interaction terms that are highly entangling~\cite{Popescu2006}.
-For both of the above cases, the local state of the reservoir is therefore (highly likely to be) more mixed after the interaction than before, and so the average heat is positive.
-We now discuss broader implications of our findings.